ryanwentzel/ryanlwentzel.com/collections/_commonplace/2025-01-31-privilege-of-stillness.md

 ---
 Noel Crowe, a 78-year-old man, reminisces about his life in a small Irish village nearly 60 years before.
 He marvels at the strange new acquaintance sitting beside him all those many years ago.

-> Some people understand the privilege of stillness and can sit and breath and look and hear and smell the world turning and let what's next wait the while.
+> Some people understand the privilege of stillness and can sit and breathe and look and hear and smell the world turning and let what's next wait the while.

 — Nial Williams, *This is Happiness* (London: Bloomsbury, 2019), 38.